khalilouardini/treeVAE-reproducibility/README.rst

     + for the GPPLN experiments, run 'python3 ancestral_imputation.py'
 + for the metastasis data analysis, symply follow instructions in the notebook 'scvi/external/notebooks/Metastasis.ipynb'

-At the end of each, the raw results will be stored in 'csv' format in a 'results/' folder, with sub-directories automatically created in reference to the hyperparameters used in each experiment. to reproduce the tables and figures of the paper, simply follow the instructions in 'scvi/external/notebooks/plot_results.ipynb'
+At the end of each run, the raw results will be stored in *csv* format in a *results/* folder, with sub-directories automatically created in reference to the hyperparameters used in each experiment. to reproduce the tables and figures of the paper, simply follow the instructions in *scvi/external/notebooks/plot_results.ipynb*.